 The "Foro" section is a non-fixed one devoted to contributions on topical issues identified as such during the semester prior to the publication of each issue, in the form of a debate between two or more specialists.
 As a rule participation to the Foro is made upon invitation; proposals to the Editorial Board may nevertheless be taken into consideration.

-This section includes significant national practice (judicial decisions, administrative or diplomatic practice), if any, within the six-month-period prior to the release of each issue of the Journal, concerning International Relations, Public International Law or Private International Law.
+This non-fixed section will host doctrinal contributions of an average extension commenting on relevant national practice (judicial, administrative or diplomatic decisions), in the fields of International Relations, Public International Law or Private International Law.

-7. Any breach of these rules constitutes a ground for rejection of the original submitted.
+Any breach of these rules will entail the rejection of the original submitted.

 A manuscript (pre-print) sent for publication in REDI shall not be published in any way prior to its evaluation and acceptance by the Editorial Board.
 The publication in institutional repositories or personal websites, either in Word format or as a pdf file, is allowed once the manuscript has been positively assessed, with the amendments suggested by the reviewers or by the editorial board, if any (post-print).
 A note shall be included stating the fact that the contribution has been accepted and is pending publication in the REDI, with reference to the specific issue.
 Once the manuscript has been released the post-print text shall be immediately replaced with the final text in the pdf format provided by the publishers.
 During the embargo established by the publisher, the publication may only appear at the author's personal website or in academic institutional repositories.
 After the embargo period (the last two issues of REDI), the author has full freedom to make it public by any means.

 Further information can be obtained at revista-redi.es, or addressing: